 Dr Maria Montessori was able to identify “sensitive periods” during a child’s life during which time a child is sensitive to the development of certain skills.
 She observed that a child learns each skill best in isolation of other skills with real-life applications and with increasing difficulty and repetition.
 She also advocated “following the child”; that is, giving the right lesson at the right time and allowing the child to participate in his/her own progress.
 Maria Montessori developed a continuum of lessons (organized in a spiral fashion from level to level) and specific learning materials tailored to the basic philosophy and instruction that she advocated.

 The Montessori curriculum is an integrated approach where diverse concepts are presented across the curriculum and in different ways as the children progress through the grades.
-One outcome of this approach is that children have repeated opportunities within different contexts to practice skills being learned; another is that this approach emphasizes the interconnectedness of disciplines.
+Children have repeated opportunities within different contexts to practice skills being learned.
+This approach also emphasizes the interconnectedness of disciplines.
 TMS uses as its curricular base, the Montessori Scope and Sequence from The Montessori Foundation written by Tim Seldin.
 This curriculum meets the requirements of the Pennsylvania Academic Standards.

 The study of culture in a Montessori classroom integrates traditional subjects of science, history, economics, civics and geography.
 We begin with sharing different story myths from various world cultures as well as scientific theories about the origin of our universe.
 We study the solar system, our planet, components of our physical world, geology and history, and geography.
 As we move through history, we begin studies of the five Kingdoms, from the first forms of life on earth (bacteria) to the most complex-celled animals (humans).
 We explore basic human needs and how those needs led to the development of language, math and inventions and then to settlements and cultures.